-- Advertising can also be sold during the event in the form of sponsorships or the placing of manufacturer’s decals or posters.
+Advertising can also be sold during the event in the form of sponsorship or the placing of manufacturer’s decals or posters.

 Maintaining a Chapter website is a requirement for BMW CCA chapters.
 The website allows instantaneous transmission of information and also provides an easy access to Chapter reference materials.
 The Chapter Webmaster is responsible for the creation and maintenance of the Chapter website.
 Designing a new website from scratch and thoroughly testing it on all platforms with different browsers until it’s just right can be a lot of work.
 The Chapter’s Web designer or Webmaster must have not just the skills, but also the time for these tasks.
 Once the site is designed and fielded, it usually takes less time to maintain it.
 However, since current and accurate information is what Chapter members will be looking for, the Chapter Webmaster needs not just the skills to update the site, but also the willingness and time to make changes as they occur, in real-time.
 The Webmaster:

 Has primary responsibility for gathering and creating editorial content, designing the site, selecting the hosting service, registering and renewing the domain name, and uploading the website content.

 Ensures that the information contained on the website is current.

 Strives for a website that is easy to navigate, meets the informational needs of the Chapter members, and can also serve as a recruiting tool for new members.